-Please join us as we take a look at the FRA’s new Midwest Regional Rail Plan and discuss the importance of building a high-capacity, dedicated passenger line through Chicago to make the proposed network a reality.
+This event included a discussion about the FRA’s new Midwest Regional Rail Plan and discussed the importance of building a high-capacity, dedicated passenger line through Chicago to make the proposed network a reality.

 The Federal Railroad Administration’s Midwest Regional Rail Plan, released October 13, lays out a compelling vision for a network of high-speed trains that would transform travel across the Midwest.